edmistond/davidedmiston_hugo/content/post/2023/captioning-tools-extravaganza.md

 tags: [captions, ml]
 ---

 In this post, I'm going to cover a wide range of automatic captioning tools based on my personal experiences with them.
 This is not a comprehensive list - there are far more tools than a single person can test.
 For context, I'm deaf, and I'm not fluent in American Sign Language (ASL), so captioning is critical in both my personal life and professional career.
-Since 2018 when they started to become available, I've relied heavily on automatic captioning tools in my work and personal lives.
+Since 2018 when they started to become available, I've relied heavily on automatic captioning tools in both aspects of my life.

 By sharing my experiences in this post, I hope to help individuals, employers, conference organizers, live streamers, speakers, and anyone else interested get a better understanding of what tools are available and how well they work.
 I also want to share this information with any of my Deaf and hard of hearing peers who are researching these tools as well.